Mandy Walker, Divorce Coach / Mediator / PC-DM - Since My Divorce

 3. Pick Good People and Trust Them.

-Divorce is scary for a myriad of reasons, but perhaps none more so than how much trust you have to place in strangers - whether it's a judge, a lawyer and mediator or a mental health professional for a custody evaluation.
+Divorce is scary for a myriad of reasons, but perhaps none more so than how much trust you have to place in strangers - whether it's a judge, an experienced divorce attorney and mediator or a mental health professional for a custody evaluation.

 But you can't successfully navigate a divorce alone.